-Parents should drop-off/pick-up students at the Globe entrance.
+Parents should drop off/pick up students at the Globe entrance.
 Students should wait for rides at the Globe entrance.
 VICC bus drop-off/pick-up is located at the Greyhound entrance.
 Students waiting for the bus should wait at the Greyhound entrance.

-Except for Early Release days, the Activity Bus departs at 4:25 p.m. and the Athletics Bus departs at 5:50 p.m.
+Except for Early Release days, the Activity Bus departs at 4:30 p.m. and the Athletics Bus departs at 5:45 p.m. from Gay Field and 6:00 p.m. from the Greyhound Entrance.
 Only students involved in activities or athletics are allowed to ride these buses.